interlay/interbtc-spec/polkabtc-spec/docs/source/spec/staked-relayers.rst

     If both checks are successful, abort and return ``ERR_VALID_REDEEM_OR_REPLACE``.
 Otherwise, **continue to step 8**.

-8. The Vault misbehaved (displaced BTC).
+8. The vault misbehaved (displaced BTC).

-    a) Call :ref:`liquidateVault`, liquidating the Vault and transferring all of its balances and DOT collateral to th ``LiquidationVault`` for failure and reimbursement handling;
+    a) Call :ref:`liquidateVault`, liquidating the vault and transferring all of its balances and DOT collateral to th ``LiquidationVault`` for failure and reimbursement handling;

     b) set ``ParachainStatus = ERROR`` and add ``LIQUIDATION`` to ``Errors``,